opencog/atomspace/opencog/benchmark/README.md

 gprof profile_bindlink gmon.out > analysis.txt
 ```

-this will take the binary profiling information in gmon.out and format it so
+This will take the binary profiling information in gmon.out and format it so
 that you can read it in a file called `analysis.txt`.
 Open `analysis.txt` in a
 text viewer and you will see the results of the profiling.